 What about conditioner you ask?

 If you have any suggestions, tips or experience with solid shampoos, conditioners or plastic-free alternatives then please comment below.
-And to buy our solid shampoos, you can find them here.
+And to buy our solid shampoos and conditioner, you can find them here.